VV0JC13CH/bitstudio.dev/content/blog/2021-new-relic-twitter-shadowban-monitor.md

 every 1 minute.
 Same with number of locations.
 One is enough, two should be max.
 Thank you.
 ```
 /**
  * This NewRelic synthetic.
-Script checks if user is shadowbanned on twitter
+Script checks if user has shadowban on twitter
  */
 var USER = 'VV0JC13CH'
 var URL = 'https://shadowban.eu/.api/' + USER;